 The petition must explicitly "request judicial review," identify the action for which review is sought, and state whether the person seeking review was a party to the proceeding.
 Nothing else is required in the petition.
 A duplicate copy of the petition must be given to the clerk of the court to be sent to the agency.

-If filing for review of a discussion of the Workers' Compensation Commission, then a copy of the petition must be served by the petitioner by first class mail to the Commission and each other party of record in the agency proceeding.
+If filing for review of a decision of the Workers' Compensation Commission, then a copy of the petition must be served by the petitioner by first class mail to the Commission and each other party of record in the agency proceeding.
 Read the Law: MD State Govt. § 10-222(c) , MD Rule 7-202 , Md.
 Rule 7-203 , MD Ct. & Jud.
 Proc. § 7-201

 Filing a petition does not automatically stop the action of the agency.
 Petitioner has to file a motion with the court to stop the action of the agency until the court has ruled on the appeal.
 The court will tell the agency about the motion and hold a hearing before ruling on the motion.
 The court may require the petitioner to purchase a bond while awaiting the outcome of the appeal.
 Read the Law: MD State Govt. § 10-222(e ), MD Rule 7-205